Connemara pony: History

 The Connemara region in County Galway in western Ireland, where the breed first became recognised as a distinct type, is a very harsh landscape, thus giving rise to a pony breed of hardy, strong individuals.
 It is often thought that the Connemara developed from Norse predecessors of Icelandic ponies that the Vikings first brought to Ireland.
 Another source was likely the Irish Hobby, a now-extinct breed established prior to the 13th century.
 Trade between Ireland and Spain was evident as early as the 12th century, and due to similarities between the Irish Hobby and the Spanish Jennet, there is weight to the belief that Spanish ponies imported to Ireland during that time influenced the local ponies.
 There is also evidence of Barb and Andalusian stallions also being imported from Spain in the 16th century, however the more well-known myth is that galleons from the Spanish Armada ran aground in 1588, and the Andalusians on board were set loose.
 The Spanish horses bred with the native stock, refining the local ponies.

 Due to the Great Famine in the 19th century, life in Connemara was a struggle for those that survived and many were forced to sell their ponies, greatly reducing the number and quality of the ponies in the region.
 The Congested Districts Board was established in 1891 in order to improve the conditions in the western seaboard, and included responsibilities to improve breeds of local livestock.
-Different stallions of various breeds, including Barbs, Arabs, Thoroughbreds, Hackneys and Welsh Cobs, were introduced to Connemara in order to try and improve the local ponies by crossbreeding.
+Different stallions of various breeds, including Barbs, Arabs, Thoroughbreds, Hackneys and Welsh Cobs, were introduced to Connemara in order to try to improve the local ponies by crossbreeding.
 However, many of the results of these crosses were highly unsuitable for the harsh environment of Connemara and began to dilute the native bloodlines too much, so the Connemara Pony Breeders' Society stud book was established in 1923 to ensure the "preservation and improvement of the Connemara Pony" as the native breed of Ireland.
 Today, Connemaras are bred worldwide in Ireland and Britain, as well as on the European continent, North America, Australasia, and South Africa.

 The Connemara Breeders' Society runs an annual pony show and has been doing so since its founding.
 The annual show allows the assembly of the largest collection of Connemara Ponies worldwide and is used to buy and sell ponies from Ireland and abroad.